Proxy Transforms

 Skip Proxy Request

-Request transforms can skip forwarding the request to the destination and return a response directly from the transform.
+A code request transform can skip forwarding to the destination and return a response directly.
 This is useful for caching, rate limiting, early validation, or authentication checks.
-When a request transform returns a response directly, the proxy will not forward the request to the destination URL.

 The examples below demonstrate success responses (such as returning cached data).
-You can also use this approach to return error responses.
-For error handling examples, see Proxy Transform Error Handling.
+You can also use this approach to return error responses — see Proxy Transform Error Handling.

 - node-bt